Filip-Kin/WAYDRN-legacy/README.md

 ### Getting the spreadsheet

 Make a copy of this [template](https://docs.google.com/spreadsheets/d/13kDO33IB1nm56qlHeq9o9EmHaJsOyPZ9Of2C10O83-E/edit?usp=sharing)
-Share it with your email, make sure it has editing rights
+Share it with your client email that you got while creating the API credentials, make sure it has editing rights

 ### The client-side